AGN907/yomu/apps/web/README.md

 This command will name the image as `agn907/yomu:latest`.
 If you want a different name you can modify the script on the [package.json](./package.json)

 Run `pnpm nx run web:run-container` to start the web client.

+## Contributing

+If you want to contribute to the project you can follow the [contributing guide](./CONTRIBUTING.md)